 Managing your domain reputation

 Have you ever tried to send a lot of the same emails directly from your inbox trying to promote your products (before you started using Omnisend)?
 Then your domain's reputation may be compromised.
 You can check it out here.
 Just enter your domain (i.e., myshopsdomain.com) and click "Blacklist check" to check if it is blacklisted.

 If your sender's domain (or store domain) is blacklisted, your emails will land in spam.
 Getting it whitelisted should be the first step before starting your email marketing.

 Avoiding spammy content

 Some spam filters do not like the way content is being phrased.
 Take a look below at some common mistakes that should be avoided:

-- USING A LOT OF ALL CAPS IN SUBJECT LINE AND IN BODY TEXT.
+USING A LOT OF ALL CAPS IN THE SUBJECT LINE AND BODY TEXT.
 Don't do that (especially in subject lines).

-- Sending a test to multiple recipients within the same company (your colleagues).
-It's possible that company’s email firewall will assume it's a spam attack.
+Sending a test to multiple recipients within the same company (your colleagues).
+The company's email firewall may assume it's a spam attack.

-- Be careful with words associated with the language of sales.
-You can still use them but don't use them too often.
-If overused, they may trigger spam filters and route your emails to junk folders.
+Be careful with words associated with the language of sales.
+You can still use them, but don't use them too often.
+They may trigger spam filters and route your emails to junk folders if overused.
 Risky words include: "prize", "free", "bonus", etc.

 Dealing with emails landing in spam